BaD-DAO/Governance/Discord-UserGuide.md

 ## 🗺 2.
 Navigating the Server

-The Caravan is organized into clear categories:

 ### 🏕️ Ground Zero (Main Hub)
-The public and onboarding space.
 - **#welcome** — Start here.
 Learn what BuildaDAO is and how to get involved.
 - **#announcements** — DAO-wide news, proposals, events, and updates.
 - **#links** — Official resources (website, GitHub, Notion, social).